BhoomiGohil/Bakery-Demo/README.md

 OR

-To view the project using Live Server in Visual Studio Code:
+Using Live Server in Visual Studio Code:

-1. Right-click on `Index.html` in the Explorer pane.
+1. **Install the Live Server extension:**
+   Open Visual Studio Code Go to the Extensions view by clicking on the square icon on the left sidebar or pressing Ctrl+Shift+X Search for "Live Server" and click Install

-2. Select **"Open with Live Server"**.
+2. Once installed, right-click on index.html and select "Open with Live Server".

-This will open the project in your browser, and any changes made to the code will be automatically reflected.
+This will open the project in your browser, and changes made to the code will be reflected automatically.

 ## Technologies Used